lexibank/tlopo/out/vol1/chapter7.md

 ## 2.4.
 Planking

-The comparisons below and in [§2.5](#s-2-5) point to the use by speakers of PMP and its immediate descendants, of boats built up by planking and strengthened by thwarts:
+The comparisons below and in [§2.5](#s-2-5)point to the use by speakers of PMP and its immediate descendants, of boats built up by planking and strengthened by thwarts:

 <table>
 <tr>